zense/IIITB-StudentKit/docs/clubs.md

 ## Alumni Committee

-Being a part of Alumni committee helps us to have a close relationship with the Alumni network of IIITB.
+Being a part of Alumni committee helps us to have a close relationship with the Alumni network of IIIT Bangalore.
 This enables us to learn and grow as individuals with the help of our alumni's testimonials and suggestion.
 We also get to organise regular Alumni meets and fests in the campus just to connect them to their batchmates and relive those college days which they were part of.

 Being a part of this committee will enable you to make contacts, improve your managerial skills and not to forget the aura of being connected to seniors who are making it big in the corporate world.